lucaspl3tti/clock-app/README.md

 `npm run lint:scss` run this command to lint over all scss files

 `npm run lint:js` run this command to lint over all js files

-## TypeScript
-To use TypeScript you simply need to change your JavaScript files into TypeScript files and then also adjust source link for the "main.js/ts" file in the html code.
-Vite then automatically compiles it.

-ATTENTION: Vite doesn't do type checking.
-This is cause it is assuming that this is already done by your IDE Program (like Visual Studio Code e.g.) and your build process.
-So keep that in mind.